 (ps: be sure to give your delphiniums the support they deserve, they grow tall)

-You can also take cuttings after the first summer flowering, after you cut the delphinium back and it starts to regrow but you will need a cool place to keep the cuttings, they prefer it on the cool side.
+You can also take cuttings after the first summer flowering, after you cut the delphinium back and it starts to regrow.
+You will need a cool place to keep the cuttings, they prefer it on the cool side.

 Find a likely candidate for cutting, I take the shorter, smaller side shoots when the Delphinium starts growing in Spring.